Lavrentiy Beria: Sexual predation

-Evidence suggests that Beria also murdered some of these women.
-In 1993, construction workers installing streetlights unearthed human bones near Beria's Moscow villa (now the Tunisian embassy).
-Skulls, pelvises and leg bones were found.
-In 1998, the skeletal remains of five young women were discovered during work carried out on the water pipes in the garden of the same villa.
+Evidence suggests that Beria also murdered some of the women.
+In 1993, construction workers installing streetlights unearthed human remains near Beria's former Moscow villa (now the Tunisian embassy), which included skulls, pelvises and leg bones.
+More were found at the site in 1998, when the skeletal remains of five young women were discovered during work carried out on the water pipes in the villa's garden.
 In 2011, building workers digging a ditch in Moscow city centre unearthed a common grave near the same residence containing a pile of human bones, including two children's skulls covered with lime or chlorine.
-The lack of articles and the condition of the remains indicate that these bodies were buried naked.
+The lack of articles of clothing and the condition of the remains indicate that these bodies were buried naked.

 According to Martin Sixsmith, in a BBC documentary, "Beria spent his nights having teenagers abducted from the streets and brought here for him to rape.
-Those who resisted were strangled and buried in his wife's rose garden."
-Vladimir Zharov, head of the Department of Forensic Medicine at Moscow's State University of Medicine and Dentistry and then the head of the criminal forensics bureau, said a torture chamber existed in the basement of Beria's villa and that there was probably an underground passage to burial sites.
+Those who resisted were strangled and buried in his wife's rose garden".
+Vladimir Zharov, head of the Department of Forensic Medicine at Moscow State University and then the head of the criminal forensics bureau, said a torture chamber existed in the basement of Beria's villa and that there was probably an underground passage to burial sites.

-Additionally, an American report from 1952 quoted a former Muscovite as having "learned from one of Beria's mistresses that it was Beria's habit to order various women to become intimate with him and that he threatened them with prison if they refused."
-According to the source's account, "on one occasion Beria appeared, dressed in pajamas at the dacha where his friend was living.
-He was accompanied by his personal bodyguard."

 Honours and awards

-Beria was deprived of all titles and awards on December 23, 1953.
+Beria was stripped of all titles and awards on 23 December 1953.